Skip to content

 allow_failure

-Use allow_failure to determine whether the pipeline should continue if the job fails.
+Use allow_failure to determine whether the pipeline should continue in case of job failure.

-• To allow the pipeline to continue with subsequent jobs, use allow_failure: true.
+• To allow the pipeline to continue executing subsequent jobs, use allow_failure: true.

-• To prevent the pipeline from running subsequent jobs, use allow_failure: false.
+• To prevent the pipeline from executing subsequent jobs, use allow_failure: false.

 Keyword type: Job keyword.